KfirHev/KfirDemoAutomation/README.md

 #### HTML Reports

-1.Browse to the project Reports folder and choose the report ,you can drag and drop it to any browser to view it./n
+1.Browse to the project Reports folder and choose the report ,you can drag and drop it to any browser to view it.

 2.The HTML report name represent the date & time of the run.